-Source: 20221 Annual Progress Report
+Source: 2021 Annual Progress Report

-To overcome these challenges and respond to the demand for creating more affordable housing, the City adopted the Affordable Housing Ordinance in 2018.
 Along with other incentives detailed in this Housing Element, the City is expecting to see an increase in number of affordable units in upcoming development applications during the 6th Cycle period.
 While a number of the pipeline projects (not included in Table 2 but included in Table 5) were entitled before City's the Affordable Housing Ordinance was adopted, the pipeline also includes projects, such as: 355 Sango Court Apartments (100% affordable, 102 units), 1300 S Main (100% affordable, 112 units), and 308 Sango Court (100% affordable, 85 units).
 Furthermore, the Mil on Main pipeline project at 1380 S Main Street received \$23 million in funding from the County and will include 220 affordable units, including 24 rapid rehousing units to help homeless working families and individuals regain permanent housing and 20 units for people with intellectual or developmental disabilities.